Wirtual Reaches Self Reported Market Capitalization of $100.23 Million (WIRTUAL)

-Wirtual (WIRTUAL) traded down 0.7% against the U.S. dollar during the 24 hour period ending at 9:00 AM ET on June 8th.
-One Wirtual token can now be purchased for $0.0058 or 0.00000022 BTC on cryptocurrency exchanges.
-Over the last seven days, Wirtual has traded down 34.1% against the U.S. dollar.
-Wirtual has a total market capitalization of $100.23 million and approximately $997.73 worth of Wirtual was traded on exchanges in the last day.
+Wirtual (WIRTUAL) traded 2.8% lower against the dollar during the 24-hour period ending at 0:00 AM E.T. on June 13th.
+Wirtual has a total market capitalization of $100.23 million and approximately $35.28 worth of Wirtual was traded on exchanges in the last 24 hours.
+During the last week, Wirtual has traded 36.4% lower against the dollar.
+One Wirtual token can now be bought for about $0.0039 or 0.00000015 BTC on major exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.